voipxp/testing/GRAPHQL-NOTES.md

 ## GRAPHQL NOTES

-### TO CREATE IN GRAPHQL

-- all store items
+### TODO

-- all existing items that are missing mutations
+- add all existing items that are missing mutations
   - User, Group, Service Provider

-### THEN....

-Figure out the best format for hooks for both queries and mutations.
-Do we want it to be uniform {data, loading, error}?
-Also, do we want to use the second part of mutations [update, {error, loading}]?
+- Figure out the best format for hooks for both queries and mutations.
+  - Do we want it to be uniform {data, loading, error}?
+  - Do we want to use the second part of mutations [update, {error, loading}]?

-Export the queries when needed, but try to use hooks instead of actual graphql inside the components.
-In angular put them in services.
+- Export the queries when needed
+  - try to use hooks instead of actual graphql inside the components.
+  - In angular put them in services.
+- Update README.md to show how to use graphql

 ### Errors